 What is market segmentation?

-Learn all about market segmentation, what it is, how to do it, and the benefits of a properly implemented market segmentation.
+This guide covers what market segmentation is, how to do it, and the benefits of getting it right.

 What is market segmentation?

-It involves sectioning the total addressable market into discrete, smaller groups.
-This marketing technique is used to group or ‘segment’ buyers with common characteristics to tailor their needs.
+Market segmentation involves sectioning the total addressable market into discrete, smaller groups.
+This marketing technique groups—or ‘segments’—buyers with common characteristics so you can tailor to their needs.

 Each group shares common characteristics that enable the firm or business to create targeted experiences or products for them.
 A group may have customers with the same income, personality traits, age, religion, or interests.